LucasMacchi/MovieRating_Back/README.md

     -/create ---> This route will create a new Review

     -/:id ---> This route will return reviews, if you use type "m" use the id of a movie, "u" user id, "r" review id

+    -DEL /:id ---> This route will delete a review

+    -PATCH /:id ----> This route will modify the review